FAQ for incoming students

 3. In which languages are placement exams offered?

-Normally, placement exams are offered in Ancient Greek, Arabic, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
-However, because of limitations in our testing online platform, we will only offer remote testing this summer in French, German, Latin and Spanish.
-Students requesting to take exams in other languages taught at USC should wait until campus reopens to take an exam.
-If your language is not listed here, and you wish to fulfill your foreign language requirement in that language, email your request to email@example.com.
+Placement exams are offered in Ancient Greek, Arabic, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
+If your language is not listed here, and you wish to fulfill your foreign language requirement in that language, email your request to firstname.lastname@example.org.

 4. How do I know what my College's foreign language requirement is?

 All majors require demonstration of a certain level of proficiency in a foreign language, but these requirements vary according to a student’s major area of interest.
 To determine your requirement, you need to decide on a major and look at the foreign language requirement for the College or School in which your major is located.
 You can see foreign language requirements for each College/School here.
 Also, we recommend that you speak with your academic advisor regarding your College's Global Foreign Language requirement.